prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/README.md

 #  🚴 NYC Rush Hour Bike Demand Analysis using PostGIS

-This project analyzes rush hour bike demand patterns in New York City using **PostgreSQL + PostGIS**, **QGIS**, and **Python**.
-Inspired by a LinkedIn Learning course on spatial data science with PostgreSQL, the goal was to practice and demonstrate advanced spatio-temporal data analysis and geospatial visualization using real-world-like synthetic datasets.
+Based on the LinkedIn Learning course ["Hands-On PostgreSQL Project: Spatial Data Science"](https://www.linkedin.com/learning/hands-on-postgresql-project-spatial-data-science), this project applies advanced spatio-temporal analysis and geospatial visualization techniques to a synthetic but realistic urban dataset.
+It showcases proficiency in spatial SQL, geospatial data modeling, interactive map creation, and Python-based spatial analytics—all essential for real-world geospatial workflows.

 ---